maxconway/fbar/README.md

 Functions
 ---------

-FluxBalanceAnalyzeR's functions can be considered in three groups: convenience wrappers which perform a common workflow all in one go, parsing and conversion functions that form the core of the package and provide extensibility, and functions for gene set processing which allow models to be parameterized by genetic information.
+fbar's functions can be considered in three groups: convenience wrappers which perform a common workflow all in one go, parsing and conversion functions that form the core of the package and provide extensibility, and functions for gene set processing which allow models to be parameterized by genetic information.

 #### Convenience wrappers